Important: This is NOT legal advice – this is a philosophical exploration.

 Commercial Law – the domain of subjective agreements

-It seems that this is exactly how most states/corporations are set up: We, as man or woman, consent (mostly unknowingly) into being identified as persons / citizens (fictive legal titles) subject to Commercial Law, which has its origin in the Lex Mercatoria (or Law Merchant) tracing back to the Phoenicians and possibly further:
+It seems that this is exactly how most states/corporations are set up: We, as man or woman, consent (mostly unknowingly) into being identified as persons / citizens (fictive legal titles) subject to Commercial Law, which has its origin in the Lex Mercatoria (or Law Merchant) tracing back to the Phoenicians and the Code of Hammurabi of ancient Babylon:

 An integrated body of law that was voluntarily produced, adjudicated and enforced on a voluntary basis, alleviating the friction stemming from the diverse backgrounds and local traditions of the participants.[…] It emphasized contractual freedom and inalienability of property, while shunning legal technicalities and deciding cases ex aequo et bono.Lex Mercatoria, Wikipedia